bmoster/emerge/README.md

 ## 6)  Halo merger tree files

 In addition to observed galaxy data, Emerge relies on simulated dark matter halo merger trees that will be populated with galaxies.
-The files that containt these merger trees and their locations can be specified in the parameter file with the parameter `TreefileName`.
+The files that contain these merger trees and their locations can be specified in the parameter file with the parameter `TreefileName`.
 The suggested location for the merger tree files is the `trees` folder.
 If the trees are located in a single file, `TreefileName` corresponds to the name of this file including folder, e.g. `trees/P100`.
 If the trees are stored within multiple files, `TreefileName` gives the file base name, which will be appended with the file index, e.g. `trees/P100` corresponds to the files `P100.0`, `P100.1`, `P100.2`, `...`,